-Example 1: The Copper Price increases from the Commodity Starting Level of \$6,000 to a Copper Price of \$6,600 on the first Review Date.
-Because the Copper Price on the first Review Date of \$6,600 is greater than the hypothetical Trigger Price of \$6,000, the notes are automatically called, and the investor receives a single payment of \$1,063.80 per \$1,000 principal amount note.
+Example 1: The Copper Price increases from the Commodity Starting Level of \$7,000 to a Copper Price of \$7,350 on the first Averaging Date, decreases to \$6,650 on the second Averaging Date, increases to \$7,000 on the third Averaging Date, increases to \$7,350 on the fourth Averaging Date and decreases to \$6,650 on the First Review Date.
+Because the arithmetic average of the Copper Price on the four applicable Averaging Dates and the first Review Date of \$7,000 is equal to the hypothetical Trigger Price of \$7,000, the notes are automatically called on the first Review Date, and the investor receives a single payment of \$1,053.80 per \$1,000 principal amount note.

-Example 2: The Copper Price decreases from the Commodity Starting Level of \$6,000 to a Copper Price of \$5,700 on the first Review Date and is \$6,000 on the second Review Date.
-Because (a) the Copper Price on the first Review Date of \$5,700 is less than the hypothetical Trigger Price of \$6,000, and (b) the Copper Price on the second Review Date of \$6,000 is equal to the hypothetical Trigger Price of \$6,000, the notes are automatically called on the second Review Date and the investor receives a single payment of \$1,127.60 per \$1,000 principal amount note.
+Example 2: The arithmetic average of the Copper Price for any Review Date and for its applicable Averaging Dates is less than the hypothetical Trigger Price with respect to the first three Review Dates.
+The Copper Price on the final Review Date and its applicable Averaging Dates are \$7,350, \$9,100, \$5,950, \$6,650 and \$7,700, respectively.
+Because (a) the arithmetic average of the Copper Price on any Review Date and its applicable Averaging Dates with respect to the each of the first three Review Dates is less than the hypothetical Trigger Price of \$7,000, and (b) the arithmetic average of the Copper Price on the final Review Date and its applicable Averaging Dates of \$7,350 is greater than the hypothetical Trigger Price of \$7,000, the notes are automatically called on the final Review Date and the investor receives a single payment of \$1,215.20 per \$1,000 principal amount note.